Tenchi2xh/AdventOfCode/README.md

 - `2024/18, 0:13`
 - `2024/19, 0:34`: Instead of trying to return all possible arrangements, which made the recursion more complicated, all I needed was to count the successful arrangement (while memoizing).
 - `2024/20, 1:20`: Part 2 is weirdly worded, and again it was much easier to only count the good solutions instead of finding them.
+- `2024/21, 0:48`: For this one, even Part 1 took about two hours.
+It was hard to exactly implement the problem description and even get the example to be 100% correct.
+In the end, I think that the part that caused the most bugs was not detecting invalid positions when hovering over an empty square.